kforstmeier/forstmeier-hugo/content/about/index.md

 showpagemeta = false
 +++

-John is the co-creator of [CoralReefCI](https://github.com/coralreefci) and an avid [Go programming language](https://golang.org/) developer.
-The project appeals to his love of creative construction, problem solving, machine learning, and human optimization.
-He interacts with the CoralReefCI code base on a daily basis.
+John is the co-creator of [Heupr](https://github.com/heupr) and an avid [Go](https://golang.org/) developer.
+The project appeals to his love of building, problem solving, machine learning, and human optimization.
+He interacts with the Heupr code base on a daily basis.

 In his spare time, John enjoys lifting and rowing; additionally, he is pushing himself to read more books and is attempting to improve his chess game.